1

 /// Note: The copy constructor and the assignment operator are

-/// intentionally defined as private.
+/// intentionally defined as private, making this class non-copyable.

 //@{